BadakiIreoluwa/breast-cancer-app/README.md

 # Breast Cancer Prediction Application

-This simple web application built with Flask utilizes Scikit-Learn's Logistic Regression Module to create a prediction of the nature of a tumour based on the UCI ML Breast Cancer Wisconsin (Diagnostic) dataset.
+This simple web application built with Flask utilises Scikit-Learn's Logistic Regression Module to create a prediction of the nature of a tumour based on the UCI ML Breast Cancer Wisconsin (Diagnostic) dataset.

-You can check out the site at [website_name.com]
+You can check out the site at [[breast-cancer-app-kqzp.onrender.com]](https://breast-cancer-app-kqzp.onrender.com)

 This dataset is a binary classification dataset that classifies data with 0s representing malignant tumours and 1s representing benign tumours.
-The training process is outlined in the 'Tasks_and_models.ipynb' Notebook attached in the project.
-While the model is of relatively high accuracy, 98% based on the testing data, it would be ill advised to use this model in practical situations to determine the nature of a tumour due to the relative lack of rigour utilised in the training dataset.
+The 'Tasks_and_models.ipynb' Notebook attached in the project outlines the training process.
+While the model is of relatively high accuracy, 98% based on the testing data, it would be ill-advised to use this in practical situations to determine the nature of a tumour due to the relative lack of rigour utilised in the training dataset.

 ---